 If you are interested in booking at other times of the year, please contact us and we will arrange a special price.

-The price includes the staying at the Castle for up to 15 people.
+The price includes the stay at the Castle for up to 15 people.

-For the organization of weddings or special parties during the weekly rental period the price has to be agreed upon on the basis of number of guests and menu.
+For the organization and service of weddings or special parties during the weekly rental period the price has to be agreed upon on the basis of number of guests and menu.

 The organization of weddings, conferences or other functions, special events, other happenings, guided tours and similar can be arranged on request.

 If you make an enquiry we'll send you a more detailed information sheet.